[Investigation] Cyprus: Russia's EU weak link?

 Cypriot banks were not very profitable and some were "fragile" due to non-performing loans, the EU said in its last post-bailout "surveillance" report in July 2018, even though most of them had enough capital to withstand shocks.

-The report did not cover probity or money laundering issues, but Cyprus is currently being tested by a prominent case.
+Its "surveillance" did not cover probity or money laundering issues, even though Cyprus is currently being tested by a prominent case.

-Its authorities were handed a detailed affidavit in January 2013 which showed that the Kluyev organised crime group from Russia had laundered €30m via five of its banks.
+Its authorities were handed a 133-page affidavit in January 2013 which showed that the Kluyev organised crime group from Russia had moved €30m via five of its banks.

 The money would later end up being linked to the biggest money-laundering scandal in EU history - Danske Bank.